-Teen Solo & Duet Showcase
+Teen Artist Showcase

-February 16 – March 11, 2021 at the Broadway Rose New Stage
+at the Broadway Rose New Stage

-Ages: 13 – 18 | Fee: $156 | Register here
+Ages 13 – 18 | Fee: $350 per session

-Meet the Instructor
+Meet the Instructors

 Mak is a music director and coach working in the local Portland music scene since 2012.
 He has worked with Broadway Rose Theatre Company, Staged!, Stumptown Stages, Fuse Theater, triangle productions!, Portland and Mt.
 Hood Community Colleges as a music director, bandleader, and performer.
 Mak has also worked as a music director for the Episcopal Diocese of Oregon and conducts private music coaching online.
 On the side, Mak runs about in the psych-rock scene with local band Queen Chief as principal arranger and keyboardist.
 Mak recently graduated from Mt.
-Hood Community College with a degree in Environmental Science and Safety, and hopes to pursue a career protecting the environment from pollution and abuse.
+Hood Community College with a degree in environmental science and safety, and hopes to pursue a career protecting the environment from pollution and abuse.